Nuggets vs. Lakers Injury Report Today - May 18

 Lakers Season Insights

-- The Lakers' 117.2 points per game are just 4.7 more points than the 112.5 the Nuggets allow to opponents.
+- The Lakers score an average of 117.2 points per game, only 4.7 more points than the 112.5 the Nuggets allow to opponents.

 - Los Angeles has put together a 36-17 record in games it scores more than 112.5 points.

-- While the Lakers are scoring 117.2 points per game in 2022-23, they have fallen short of that in their past 10 games, tallying 114.3 points per contest.
+- While the Lakers are scoring 117.2 points per game in 2022-23, they have fallen short of that over their past 10 games, tallying 114.3 points per contest.

 Nuggets vs. Lakers Betting Info